 What to Do if you See a Spotted Lanternfly?

-It is important to watch for the spotten lanternfly since they can be very destructive to your trees.
+It is important to watch for the spotted lanternfly since they can be very destructive to your trees.
 If you see a spotted lanternfly on your property, it is best to kill them with either a spray or flyswatter since they don’t have any native predators in the area.
-If they are already present on your trees, the experts at Clauser Tree Care can help.
+If they are already present on your trees, the plant health experts at Clauser Tree Care can help.